rangle/ngCourse2/handout/routing/routeroutlet.md

 A `RouterOutlet` is a placeholder that Angular dynamically fills based on the application's route.
 Below is the example how we use the `RouterOutlet` in  Angular 2 inside the template.
 In order to make use of the `RouterOutlet` we need to give component access to the Router Components we do it by passing `ROUTER_DIRECTIVES` in the component directives array.

 A component can only have one unnamed `router-outlet` per-template.
-If you need to use multipule `router-outlets`, they must be provided a name, which will be covered in the [Auxiliary Routes](#using-auxiliary-routes) section.
+If you need to use multiple `router-outlets`, they must be provided a name, which will be covered in the [Auxiliary Routes](#using-auxiliary-routes) section.

 Below is the example of how we use the RouterOutlet in Angular 2